morganwdavis/jpginfo/README.md

 mixed jpginfo ( string $filename )
 ```

-The `jpginfo()` function will determine the size of any given image file and return the dimensions along with the optimization type.
+The `jpginfo()` function will determine the size of a JPG image file and return the dimensions along with the optimization type.

 Parameters
 ----------